Herobrine8761/Water-Spray-portable-and-reliable/Security.md

 ## Reporting a Vulnerability

+To report a vulnerability,
+just open a new issue,
+or start a discussion,
-To report a vulnerability, just open a new issue, and I'll address it myself.
+and I'll address it myself.

 ## Updates